princebansal7/Web-Development-Concepts/react-js/11.react-todo-useEffect/README.md

                  }

           ```
+        This approach is generally not recommended because:
      	 - It leads to redundant backend calls since every render will trigger the call.
-     	 - It doesn’t give you control over when the call is made (e.g., it could happen multiple times in quick succession during re-renders).
+     	 - It doesn’t give you control over when the call is made (e.g, it could happen multiple times in quick succession during re-renders).
          - If you don’t need to trigger re-renders with state and just want to fetch data once when the component mounts, you should still use useEffect with an empty dependency array ([]).
 This ensures that the backend call happens only once after the initial render and won’t be repeated on subsequent re-renders.

     - In short, even if you’re not using state to manage the fetched data, using useEffect is still the best practice for making backend calls to avoid unnecessary and repeated calls.